About Xent.Tech

 Spring 2025

-Clément and Andrew develop the XeGa language, a programming language for xent-based games.
-The XeGa language is designed to cover the space of all useful games that LLMs can play to benchmark and improve their performance.
+Clément and Andrew develop the XeGa language, a programming language for Xent Games.
+They design the XeGa language to cover the space of all useful games that LLMs can play to benchmark and improve their performance.

 June 2025